anpham6/squared-functions/README.md

 <script data-chrome-file="saveAs:js/bundle2.js" src="/dist/chrome.framework.js"></script>
 ```

+Bundling with inline commands using a 1-2-1 format may cause the generated bundle to execute incorrectly.
+Other configuration methods will create a new file when it finds any conflicts.

 ### Raw assets: saveTo command

 You can use images commands with saveTo (directory) on any element when the image is the primary display output.
 Encoding with base64 is also available using the "::base64" commmand as the third argument.
 Transformations are given arbitrary filenames and the original file is preserved.